giorgiopogliani/giorgiopogliani.github.io/posts/livewire-datatables.md

 }
 ```

 I wanted to use dot notation like ``details.address`` to get the value of the eloquent model so that I could reach relations on the model.
-To achive this I added a simple trait to the model.
+To achieve this I added a simple trait to the model.

 ```php
 trait CanHaveDataTable